Fairyfly: Description

 Most fairyflies possess wings with long bristles (marginal setae) on the fringes.
 The forewings usually have hypochaeta.
 These are small bristles (setae) which point distinctly backwards on the ventral surface of the wing membrane.

 Fairyflies exhibit considerable variation in their wing shapes in comparison to other chalcidoids.
 The fully developed (macropterous) wings of fairyflies are normally flat with rounded tips and are several times longer than they are wide.
 These kinds of wings usually exhibit interspecific and intergeneric variation in terms of the length to width ratio and the shape of the wing outline (especially of the tips and the rear margins) of the forewings.
 In some species the forewings are relatively wide, like in the genus Paranaphoidea which have forewings only two and a half times as long as they are wide.
 In other species, the forewings are extremely narrow, like in Cleruchus bicilliatus whose forewings are about thirty times as long as they are wide.

 Forewing curvature, such that it is distinctly convex or dome-shaped, is also exhibited by at least one species of the genera Cremnomymar, Mymarilla, Parapolynema, and Richteria.
 Most of these species inhabit particularly harsh and wind-swept environments, and the curvature may help in absorbing and retaining heat or prevent the fairyflies from being blown away.

 The hindwings are stalked (petiolate) and very narrow.
-They don't exhibit much variation, in contrast to the forewings.
+They do not exhibit much variation, in contrast to the forewings.
 They can range from narrow and thread-like (as in members of the genus Mymar) to relatively wide (as in members of the genus Paranaphoidea).
 In rare instances, the hindwings may also exhibit curvature, with a convex or concave anterior and posterior margins.